OMGarad/MuP-ALPs/README.md

 # MuP-ALPs
-All ALP programs that I have coded in 2-2
+All ALP programs I coded for the labs of the course Microprocessors and Interfacing done in 2-2.